cisco/mindmeld/docs/source/anatomy.rst

 Anatomy of a Deep-Domain Conversational AI System
 ==================================================

-The MindMeld deep-domain conversational AI platform consists of several state-of-the-art Natural Language Processing modules, that work together to provide an intelligent end-to-end conversational experience.
+The **MindMeld Deep-Domain Conversational AI Platform** consists of several state-of-the-art Natural Language Processing modules, that work together to provide an intelligent end-to-end conversational experience.

 .. image:: images/architecture.png
    :target: _images/architecture.png

-This chapter will introduce you to the each of the modules in the MindMeld toolkit.
+This chapter will introduce you to the each of the modules in the MindMeld Workbench library.

 Natural Language Parser